Continuous Electrical Power from Chemical Reactions

 Hydrogen Fuel Cell Half-Equations

-You must be able to deduce half-equations for both hydrogen and methanol fuel cells.
-Proton exchange membrane details will not be assessed.
+You must be able to deduce and balance redox half-equations for both hydrogen and direct methanol fuel cells.
+Proton exchange membrane (PEM) micro-mechanisms will not be assessed.

 In Acidic Conditions